 - Star Tours – The Adventures Continue

 - Walt Disney Presents

-Ever since opening day in 1989, Hollywood Studios (MGM Studios) has always been light on the overall number attractions which has been a sore spot among guests.
+Ever since opening day in 1989, Hollywood Studios (MGM Studios) has always been light on the overall number of attractions which has been a sore spot among guests.
 Disney has tried to remedy that in recent years and the park has gone through a huge transformation with increased emphasis on rides.

-Some of the best rides in Hollywood Studios are thrill rides like The Twilight Zone Tower of Terror, Rock ‘n’ Roller Coaster and Slinky Dog Dash.
+Some of the best rides in Hollywood Studios are thrill rides like The Twilight Zone Tower of Terror, Rock ‘n’ Roller Coaster, and Slinky Dog Dash.

 Disney has done a lot however to make the park more kid-friendly and has added rides the whole family can do like Rise of the Resistance, Smugglers Run, and Mickey and Minnie’s Runaway Railway.

 - Further Reading: Hollywood Studios Best Rides Guide

 Hollywood Studios Must Do’s

 While Hollywood Studios might not have the highest number of attractions, it arguably has the best group of must-do attractions of all 4 Disney World theme parks.
 Here is a list of our favorites:

 Star Wars: Rise of the Resistance – This is more than just a ride, it’s a one-of-a-kind experience.
 Rise of the Resistance takes you on an epic journey using 4 ride systems, dozens of audio-animatronics, and live actors to make the story real.